-The river that was the lifeblood of ancient Egypt & lends its name to a lily, a delta, & a crocodile
+Called the lifeblood of ancient Egypt, a lily, a delta, & a crocodile all have this river in their name.

-Seen with a baby attached to his leg in the famous 'Prima Porta' statue, this adopted son of a famed consul was the first true emperor of Rome
+So famous we named a month after him, this adopted son of a famed consul was the first true emperor of Rome

 Augustus accepted, just "Caesar" is not accepted

-The Aztec religion believed that the gods needed human blood to continue producing good harvests.
-Therefore, they practiced this controversial religious tradition as seen in numerous famous drawings.
+The Aztec religion believed the gods needed human blood to produce good harvests; therefore, they practiced this controversial religious tradition as seen in numerous drawings.

 What is sacrifice or human sacrifice

-This word meaning "new stone age" refers to the 'revolutionary' changes from hunting & gathering to agriculture across human society.
+This word means "new stone age" & refers to the 'revolutionary' changes from hunting & gathering to agriculture

 Neolithic

-The ruler whose cylinder seen below granted relative religious freedom in the ancient world
+The cylinder seen below granted relative religious freedom in the ancient world & gets its name from this popular Persian King of Kings

 At its height, the Roman Empire controlled territory that spanned these three continents